fireRabbit87/amspscript/PublicationListUnsubscribe.md

 If there is only one BU for a client, but different companies, then it's best to use a publication list to segment out the data.
 Here's how to unsubscribe a customer/record using the publication list method.

-First step is to find the customer within the the publication list.
+### Part 1 : Retrieve the Customer from the Publication List
 ```html
 /*LOOP THROUGH PUBLICATION LIST*/
 SET @clientID = CREATEOBJECT("ClientID")